 - 1. At the start of the first year of study every student must complete a diagnostic language test in the language of instruction of his or her specialization. - 2.
 Any student who does not achieve a pass in the language test must take the 'Refresher Course' organized by the Language Desk (Taalloket). - 3.
-The language test is part of Academic Skills Workshop Political Science.
+The language test is part of the following educational component: Academic Skills Lab.
 A mark can only be determined if the student has successfully completed the requirements of the educational component, including a pass in the language test or completing the Refresher Course.